rachelb8/my-reads/README.md

 ## Backend Server

-To simplify your development process, we've provided a backend server for you to develop against.
+To simplify the development process, we've provided a backend server for you to develop against.
 The provided file [`BooksAPI.js`](src/BooksAPI.js) contains the methods you will need to perform necessary operations on the backend:

 - [`getAll`](#getall)
 - [`update`](#update)